feyeandal/feye.website/data/blog/ym_regional_ambassador.md

 ### Challenges and Reflections

-1. **Contacting state colleges and universities.** A database containing the contact information of each college/university is lacking, so a lot of effort was done to build the database and contact them through email and social media.
+1. **Contacting state colleges and universities.** A centralized database containing the contact information of each college/university is lacking, so a lot of effort was done to build the database and contact them through email and social media.
 Some information such as email addresses and official websites are outdated, making it more difficult to reach some colleges and universities.

 2. **Shifting to virtual learnings.** As we shift to virtual activities to build community connection, we had to be more creative and resourceful when organizing and conducting our OSM trainings and workshops.
 We had to think of fun ways to engage our students and volunteers in virtual learning experience.

 3. **Communication and coordination in a growing community.** As we’ve grown from 4 to 9 chapters members in a year, it would be quite a challenge to maintain all communications and coordination among the member chapters.

 4. **Participation comes from a strong interest and passion on open mapping.** Not all universities and student organizations have a solid foundation and background on mapping (not all colleges and universities have Geography or Geodetic Engineering courses).
-During the initial meetings with the student organizations, practical applications of open mapping were presented and stories about volunteer mapping were shared for them to see the benefits and significance of what we do in the community.
+During the initial meetings with the student organizations, practical applications of open mapping were presented and stories about volunteer mapping were shared for them to see the benefits and significance of collaborative mapping.
 Additionally, continuous training and support must be offered and provided.

 5. **Shy students during group mapathons.** Students tend to get shy during group mapathons and trainings.
 To address this issue, I initiated a one-on-one tutorial sessions to interest students and volunteers.